DreadZAntho/Python-Project-Anthony-Theo-Dorian/README.md

 - The Random Forest model demonstrated high accuracy with an R² score of 0.9, indicating its strong predictive capabilities.
 - It also showed the lowest Mean Squared Error, highlighting its reliability in predictions.

+Prediction

+- Thanks to the model, we obtain a prediction of the number of bikes that are likely to be rented by entering the data requested as input.

 HTML Interface